 The program is offered five days a week from from 8:45 am-12:45pm (children may be dropped off as early as 8:00 amfor no extra charge) with 2, 3 and 5 day options.
 An optional extended-day program is available until 5:30 p.m.
 Our preschool information packet is available here.
 Application is available here.

-We currently have openings in our preschool.

 We have two mixed-age kindergartens, serving children ages 4-6.
 Waldorf educators have always sought to protect the wonder and magic of early childhood.
 The Waldorf kindergarten provides a nurturing, homelike environment, full of natural beauty, from the corner Nature Table with its changing seasonal tableaus, to the simple, unfinished toys that stimulate the child’s imagination.
 Baskets of river rock, seashells, sliced of birch branch, simple cloth dolls and wooden frames draped with gauzy cotton or shimmering silk come alive during creative play, transformed by the children into villages, castles, ships and forests as the moment’s drama unfolds.